 - Information can be collected from family members as part of the assessment process

 - Information may be provided by power of attorney or supportive attorney or other legal representative if the customer is not able to provide this personally

 - ACAS (Aged Care Assessment Service) review potential aged care customers and list their details on a secure industry website which may be filtered by providers to identify potential new customers

 - Baptcare Spiritual Care collects information about residents’ cultural and social background to ensure the provision of individualised care

 - The Fundraising and Marketing Department may collect information to facilitate financial support of our programs by the public

 Where Baptcare is engaged by state departments of Human Services to provide statutory services on its behalf, any personal and health information collected is held in secure databases provided by the Department, as well as held securely by Baptcare.
 DHHS also requires Baptcare to comply with the Privacy and Data Protection Act 2014 (Vic) so as to ensure that the department and Baptcare are bound by the same legislative framework.

-Baptcare will only use or disclose non-sensitive personal information for the primary purpose for which it was collected, or for a secondary purpose where our residents/clients have either consented or would reasonably expect their information to be used and where the secondary purpose is related to the primary purpose.
+Baptcare will only use or disclose non-sensitive personal information for the primary purpose for which it was collected, or for a secondary purpose where the individual has either consented or would reasonably expect their information to be used and where the secondary purpose is related to the primary purpose.